 Making online food customization and ordering, simple and intuitive for users.

-Everyone loves Torchy's, but their e-comm site makes ordering food and checking out confusing to users.
+Everyone loves Torchy's, Austin's favorite Taco restaurant, but their e-comm site makes ordering food and checking out confusing to users.

-I was part of a team of 6 that had 4 weeks to research and design a simplified and intuitive e-comm food ordering and checkout process for Torchy's, under the pseudo brand, "The Devil Made Me Do It."
+I was part of a team of 6 that had 4 weeks to research and design a simplified and intuitive e-comm food ordering and checkout process for Torchy's, under the pseudo brand, "The Devil Made Me Do It", a Vegan Food Truck.

 My role included: